l'air de rien #199 (musée Rodin, Hôtel Biron) from cloudsandsea on Vimeo.

 The whole darn sky, for sale!

-This is a study from sometime last year which I wisely stopped myself from finishing.
+This is a study from a few nights ago which I wisely stopped myself from finishing.
 It's most rare that I show this restraint because normally, if I like the start on a painting I will often just grab a quick shot of it whilst still on the easel as proof that miracles still can happen.
 Then I continue working on it, transforming it into something which it never would have imagined becoming.
 This one spoke to me and told me to put it aside.

 But, one cannot hold onto all great beginnings, after all.
 If we did, we might never get beyond the first kiss, the first few delicious dates... and then, we would certainly never move onward to marriage and children would we?